Dan J. Harkey

 Then, there are referral buyers and prospects that automatically come with your successful follow-up system.

-These examples remind you that if you want to become successful, associate and follow up with other correspondingly successful people, each with an extensive network.
-Imagine having 1,000 or 10,000 people receptive to your calls, showing you respect, enjoying the conversation, and having a vast network.
+These examples remind you that to become successful, it is essential to associate and follow up with other correspondingly successful people, each with an extensive network.
+Imagine having 1,000 or 10,000 people receptive to your calls, showing you respect, enjoying the conversation, and having a vast network of connections.

 Leveraging your time and effectiveness:

-There will be a natural point when help (one or more assistants) will be required to keep up the pace, close all the transactions, and provide quality service because you will be overloaded.
-Hiring a professional assistant, who may be an employee or an independent contractor, will significantly leverage your time and effectiveness.
+There will be a natural point when help (one or more assistants) will be required to maintain the pace, complete all transactions, and provide quality service, as you will be overloaded.
+Hiring a professional assistant, whether an employee or an independent contractor, will significantly leverage your time and effectiveness.

 An effective salesperson should always delegate tasks to an assistant or junior partner when possible.
 Benchmarking the tasks to be completed (in writing) will ensure performance and accountability.

-A government license requirement may prohibit an assistant from performing certain functions and limit your delegation decision.
-However, in some states, such as California, real estate licensing law provides for performing specific support tasks under the unlicensed assistant law.
-Each state has its own.
+A government license requirement may prohibit an assistant from performing certain functions and limit your ability to delegate.
+However, in some states, such as California, real estate licensing law allows for performing specific support tasks under the unlicensed assistant law.
+Each state has its own regulations.

-The effective delegator will free up time to close more transactions, spend more time with family, and enjoy time in their mental hobby shop away from work's encumbrances.
+The effective delegator will free up time to close more transactions, spend more time with family, and enjoy time in their mental hobby shop, away from the encumbrances of work.
 Would you happen to remember this concept?

 You locate a buyer; you do not create a buyer.